top of page

 Initially at Whites, the area set aside for dumping waste within the works covered 12 acres, which by an odd coincidence is the same size as Overtoun Park.
 But the waste site at the Shawfield works wasn’t big enough, and Whites began dumping the waste elsewhere, as local historian David Jackson tells us in this audio clip recorded in 2017:

 Up until the 1960s, dumping waste of this type wasn’t illegal.
 In the early 1990s, surveys carried out on blaes playing fields due to be built on for a nursing home revealed dangerously high levels of hexavalent chromium.
-Further investigations confirmed that Whites had been routinely discarding up to 2.5 million tonnes of their waste materials at locations around Rutherglen, Cambuslang and Glasgow (such as Carmyle) for many years, and at the time this was permitted.
+Further investigations confirmed that Whites had discarded up to 2.5 million tonnes of their waste materials at locations around Rutherglen, Cambuslang and Glasgow (such as Carmyle) for many years, and at the time this was permitted.
 These sites were often old quarries or mines requiring suitable landfill for reuse.
 Here's David Jackson again:

 David Jackson Whites waste dumping in Rutherglen